 One of the first questions that CrossFit, power lift, or Olympic weightlifting athletes ask me after a shoulder surgery such as a rotator cuff or labrum repair is “when can I squat after shoulder surgery?”

 With many shoulder surgeries, the shoulder position required to get set up in a back squat position can be challenging.
-The shoulder must move into end range external rotation, horizontal abduction, and scapular retraction.
-Many post-op protocols don’t allow for that position to be achieved for some time, making loading traditional back squats impossible.
+The shoulder must move into end-range external rotation, horizontal abduction, and scapular retraction.
+Many post-op protocols don’t allow for that position to be achieved for some time.
+Thus, making loading traditional back squats impossible.

-While this is NOT considered medical advise, I do clear many of the athletes I work with to return to back squats after isolated SLAP repairs and rotator cuff repairs around the 12 week mark.
-But only if they have appropriate mobility and aren’t experiencing negative symptoms when we begin with light weights.
-Of course exceptions to this rule happen should a more intensive surgery been performed, multiple tissues repaired, or the early rehab process be slower than usual.
-You should always default to your own medical team for guidance here.
+While this is NOT considered medical advice, I do clear many of the athletes I work with to return to back squats after isolated SLAP repairs and rotator cuff repairs around the 12-week mark.
+But only if they have appropriate mobility and aren’t experiencing negative symptoms when doing so.
+Of course, exceptions to this rule happen.
+Usually when more intensive surgeries have been performed, multiple tissues repaired, or the early rehab process is slower than usual.
+You should always default to your medical team for guidance here.

 There are a few options that I utilize to get athletes performing squats earlier in the rehab process after a shoulder surgery.

 Safety squat bar squats are a great option as the front holder position places significantly less stress on the shoulder.
 If you do not have a safety squat bar, the following video shows my DIY version: